 Day one was spent photographing the step by step shots, and so it was important to have elements set up and ready to go to enable me to shoot as soon as I completed each step.
 Also, this was shot during a heatwave, so I needed to have every shot worked out in my head in advance in order that I could work super fast before the ice cream melted too much!

 Copying the style of other photographers is fine in the early days, as it gives you valuable experience.
-But consider what shots you are trying to emulate and why by asking yourself these questions:
+But consider the shots you’re trying to emulate and why by asking yourself these questions:

 Think about your props.
 Don’t put a pine cone and a watch in the background, just because the tones, colours or texture match your theme.
 You want to ensure the eye is drawn to your food first and foremost and then use related props to enhance that story without taking over.